Witness: Linda Mangano ate, didn't work at venues

 "Just like everyone else," the witness replied.

-Salony's testimony followed similar accounts Tuesday from prosecution witnesses who said Linda Mangano's perch in a top marketing job at Singh's company was completely unknown to them as they handled that type of work for the business.
+During a later cross-examination, Salony had more to say about the Manganos attending numerous food tastings.

-Prosecutors are aiming to prove as the trial's fifth week continues that Linda Mangano lied to the FBI about her alleged $450,000 “no-show” job that they say was among several bribes Singh paid to Edward Mangano.
+"H loved to have his political friends come," the witness added, using Singh's nickname.

-Both outside contractors and in-house employees who were involved in marketing and other communications duties for Singh testified Tuesday and Wednesday that they had little or no contact with Linda Mangano in the workplace.
+Salony's testimony followed similar accounts Tuesday from prosecution witnesses who said Linda Mangano's perch in a top marketing job at Singh's company was totally unknown to them even though they handled that type of work for the business.

-Two witness said Tuesday that when they did, they believed it was because the county executive's wife was seeking information in order to publish an ad for Singh's business in a weekly newspaper she ran, the Bethpage Tribune, and not because she worked for him.
+Prosecutors are trying to show as the trial's fifth week continues that Linda Mangano lied to the FBI about her alleged $450,000 “no-show” job that they say was among bribes Singh paid to Edward Mangano.

-On Tuesday and Wednesday, witnesses also described handling tasks the Bethpage woman took credit for when the FBI came knocking in 2015 to ask about her role in Singh’s business, statements that now have her facing charges that include allegations she lied 11 times to federal officials.
+Both outside contractors and in-house employees who were involved in marketing and other communications duties for Singh testified this week that they had little or no contact with Linda Mangano in the workplace.

-Prosecutors say Singh began paying Linda Mangano $100,000 a year starting in April 2010 as one of several bribes the former self-described “restaurant mogul” paid Edward Mangano after the GOP official ascended that January to the top spot in Nassau’s government.
+On Tuesday and Wednesday, witnesses also described handling tasks the Bethpage woman reportedly took credit for when the FBI began asking her in 2015 about her role in Singh's business.
+The charges against Linda Mangano include specific accusations about 11 alleged lies she told federal officials.

-Other alleged bribes included free meals and travel, two luxury chairs, wood flooring for the couple’s bedroom and a $7,300 wristwatch for one of their sons.
+Prosecutors say Singh began paying her $100,000 a year in April 2010 as one of several bribes the former self-anointed “restaurant mogul” paid Edward Mangano after the GOP official ascended that January to the top seat in Nassau’s government.

-The government claims Edward Mangano paid Singh back by steering two county contracts to him that together were worth more than $400,000, and using his political clout to push through the Town of Oyster Bay’s backing of $20 million in loans for the restaurateur.
+Other alleged bribes included free meals and travel, home furnishings and a $7,300 wristwatch for one of the Manganos' sons for his 21st birthday.

-Linda Mangano, 55, is facing five felony charges that include making false statements to the FBI, along with obstruction of justice and conspiracy charges.
+The government claims Edward Mangano repaid Singh by steering two county contracts to him and using his influence to push through the Town of Oyster Bay’s backing of $20 million in loans for the restaurateur.

-Edward Mangano, 56, is on trial on seven felony charges that include bribery, extortion and conspiracy.
+Linda Mangano, 55, is facing felony charges that include making false statements to the FBI, obstruction of justice and conspiracy.

-The Bethpage couple’s first trial lasted three months and ended in May in a mistrial.
-As part of that proceeding, jurors acquitted former Oyster Bay Supervisor John Venditto of corruption charges.
+Edward Mangano, 56, is on trial on felony charges that include bribery, extortion and conspiracy.

-The Manganos’ defense team has portrayed Singh, 60, of Laurel Hollow, as a liar and a cheat who is trying to gain leniency before his sentencing for bribery, conspiracy, wire fraud and tax evasion by testifying against the couple.
-The perks he gave them, according to the defense, were simply gifts from a longtime family friend.
+The couple’s first trial lasted three months and ended in May in a mistrial.
+Jurors found former Oyster Bay Supervisor John Venditto not guilty of corruption charges at the same proceeding.

-Salony testified Wednesday that Linda Mangano had no input in any of the planning or execution of menu changes for Besi Pizza or Fuego Picante, or on the latter restaurant's redesign, including the color choice for the property's décor.
+The Manganos’ defense team has framed Singh, 60, of Laurel Hollow, as a liar who is trying to win leniency before his sentencing for bribery, conspiracy, wire fraud and tax evasion by testifying against the couple.
+The perks he gave them were merely gifts from a longtime family friend, the defense says.

-The chef said a team of Singh employees, including himself, other managers and Singh, created the menus and then had a marketing employee do the design work.
+It also accuses her of lying when she said she provided input about food on the menu for three Singh restaurants that included Besi Pizza and Fuego Picante.

-During a cross-examination, the defense hammered home for jurors that Salony was testifying under a non-prosecution agreement with the U.S. Attorney's Office for failing to pay taxes on his full income from 2012 to 2015.
+Salony testified Wednesday that Linda Mangano had no input in any of the menu changes for Besi Pizza or Fuego Picante, or on the latter restaurant's redesign, including the color choice for the property's décor.

-Linda Mangano's attorney, John Carman, also honed in on the fact that Salony didn't pay taxes on most of his income for nearly two decades.
+The chef said a team of Singh employees, including himself, other managers and Singh, created the dishes for the menus and had a marketing employee do the design work.

-The witness agreed with Carman that the non-prosecution agreement is "valuable" to him because the government wouldn't criminally charge him for not paying his taxes for three years — with other years being outside the scope of the legal limitations due to the passage of time.
+During a cross-examination, the defense hammered home to jurors that Salony was testifying under a non-prosecution agreement with the U.S. Attorney's Office after failing to pay taxes on his full income from 2012 to 2015.

-Salony told the defense attorney he didn't calculate the amount of taxes he'd failed to pay.
+Linda Mangano's attorney, John Carman, also honed in on the fact that Salony didn't pay taxes on most of his income for nearly two decades — an amount the witness said he'd never tallied up.

 "Have you paid back one penny?"
 Carman asked.